 - Microarray data.
 Data should be presented in MIAME-compliant standard format.
 Approved databases are Gene Expression Omnibus and ArrayExpress.

 - Climate and Earth and Space Sciences data.
-An inventory of repositories is provided by the Coalition on Publishing Data in the Earth and Space Sciences (COPDESS), together with a searchable online Repository Finder.
+Guidelines on data deposition are provided by the Coalition on Publishing Data in the Earth and Space Sciences (COPDESS), together with a searchable online Repository Finder.

 - Ecological data.
 We recommend deposition of data in Dryad.